tremor-rs/tremor-www/docs/api.md

 ### Schema for type: __pipeline__
 <a name="schema-pipeline"></a>

-State of a pipeline, expressed as trickle source code:
+State of an pipeline, expressed as trickle source code.

 ```json
 {